Wind, solar do not harm power grid reliability-draft U.S. study

 It added that growth of renewables could require the building of more transmission lines, advanced planning, and more flexibility to balance generation and meet demand.
 But it said that baseload power - coal and nuclear power - "is not as necessary as it used to be" given advances in grid technology.

 Shaylyn Hynes, an Energy Department spokeswoman, said the draft was "outdated" and had not gone through "any adjudication" from career or political staff.
-The final report had been slated for release in early July, but now is not expected for at least a couple of weeks, she said.
+The final report had been slated for release in early July, but is now expected within a couple of weeks, she said.

 The draft can be seen at tmsnrt.rs/2v9PJ9l.
 Bloomberg first reported on it on Friday.